Tatsi/OpenGL3DEngine/README.md

 ## TODO tasks

 * Fix all warnings
+* Update normal render to match new modern pipeline
+* Add light position to renderer and pass it to vertex shader in eye coordinates
+* Don't draw back side of triangles
+* Fix normal loading from file
 * Move to `GLM` instead of simple `vec3` struct in all math calculations
 * Finish Phong Shading
+* Add player character
 * Load some other models
+* Re-do UI (text log) with modern pipeline